 THE BISSELL LIBRARY

-The Bissell Library American College of Thessaloniki (ACT) opened in the fall of 2002 and is one of the largest English language libraries in Greece.
-The three-level, 4,500-square meter Library is one of the largest private learning resource centers in southeast Europe.
-The Bissell Library offers a collection of about 26,400 books in print, over 126,000 electronic books, DVDs and other media.
-The Library collection strengths include business, english language and literature, international relations, politics and Balkan Studies.
-Library staff are available all hours the Library is open to assist with research, information literacy and information seeking needs, and to assist with selecting and accessing Library databases and resources.
-Students are encouraged to contact the Bissell Library with any questions, Library resource suggestions and requests: (2310 398 390), actibioact,edu, or "Ask a librarian" instant messaging service.
+The Bissell Library of the American College of Thessaloniki (ACT) opened in the fall of 2002 and is one of the largest English language libraries in Greece and southeast Europe.
+The three-level, 4,500-square meter building houses the Bissell Library, plus the Stavros Niarchos Technology Center which is located in the basement.
+The Bissell Library offers a collection of over 25,000 books in print, over 130,000 electronic books, DVDs, and other media.
+The Library collection concentrates on business, English language and literature, international relations, politics, and Balkan studies.
+Library staff are available all hours the Library is open to assist with research and information literacy.
+Students are encouraged to contact the Bissell Library with any questions, Library resource suggestions, and research support requests by phone (2310 398 390), email actlib@act.edu, or 'Ask a librarian' instant messaging service.
+For more information please visit the Bissell Library website at library.act.edu.
+The Anatolia Libraries (Bissell Library of ACT, and the Eleftheriades Library of Anatolia College) share a Library catalog and the collections of both Libraries may be searched using the shared catalog.
+All currently enrolled students are entitled to full use of the Anatolia Libraries holdings.
+A current ACT student identification card or public membership account is required to use the collections.

-The Anatolia Libraries: Bissell Library, ACT, and the Eleftheriades Library, Anatolia College, share the Library Management System, and the Internet public access catalog.
-The collections of both Libraries may be searched using the online catalog and all currently enrolled students are entitled to full use of the Anatolia Libraries holdings.
-The Library books and media collections, subscription research databases and the Internet may be searched using public access terminals available on both floors of the Bissell Library with a current ACT student identification card, or public membership account.
+Facilities and services provided: